 By modeling the uncertainty about an individual's health status, testing becomes a valuable component in the pandemic response toolkit.
 With testing, it is possible to isolate the positive cases in a targeted fashion.
 Hence, testing enables a less restrictive optimal lockdown, minimizes GDP losses, and facilitates a swifter easing of restrictions.
+A social planner would optimally choose a faster build-up of testing capacity relative to what was observed in the US during the Covid pandemic.

 In sum, this paper provides a comprehensive understanding of the interplay between age-specific behaviors, testing strategies, and policies in the context of infectious diseases.
 The model is richer than many existing counterparts, but remains sufficiently tractable to build upon in future work.
 By encompassing different groups, the framework is able to capture heterogeneity in risk across individuals.
 Age is a first-order driver of risk for many infectious diseases, including Covid.
 We therefore endow our risk groups with income and life expectancy that capture working age individuals and the elderly.
 However, our analysis could be adapted to capture other groups with different risks by adjusting the necessary remaining features.
 For example, explicitly adding children as a third age group with close to zero mortality risk would be a promising avenue to pursue.
-Our setup could also be used to study other dimensions of heterogeneity such as education, sectors, and gender.38 Another form of heterogeneity may be in the beliefs about the severity of a disease.
-If some people have wrong beliefs about the risk of dying, they have a lower incentive to protect themselves (see Greenwood et al. (2019) for an analysis along these lines in the context of HIV).
+Our setup could also be used to study other dimensions of heterogeneity such as education, sectors, and gender.
+Another form of heterogeneity may be in the beliefs about the severity of a disease.
+If some people have wrong beliefs about the risk of dying, they have a lower incentive to protect themselves (see Greenwood et al. (2019) for an analysis along these lines in the context of HIV and Eichenbaum et al. (2024) for the Covid pandemic in Portugal).
 The existence of such a group of people will have implications for optimal policy.
 These extensions are part of a broader set of topics that warrant attention in future research.